 One of the main effects of an urban growth area is to provide a limit for the extension of urban utilities, especially sewer service.
 To that end, overall residential density in urban growth areas should be high enough to support urban public services and to provide affordable housing choices.
 There should be a variety of housing types, with most densities ranging from 4 to 16 dwelling units per acre.

 Map I-1 identifies the urban growth areas for each city or town in Thurston County.
 The UGAs must accommodate the urban growth projected over the next 20 years including a reasonable market factor.
 Policies and actions emphasize the provision of urban land uses and services and include provisions specifically aimed at reducing low density residential sprawl.
 Joint plans established with each city and town include planning policies for each UGA.
-Joint plans are contained in separate documents, but are incorporated as part of the Thurston County Comprehensive Plan.
+Joint plans are contained in separate documents but are incorporated as part of the Thurston County Comprehensive Plan.

 Detailed land use designations for all UGAs around cities and towns are provided in the following joint plans (Map I-1 is keyed to the numbering below):